vzhou842/victorzhou.com/content/posts/2019-06-07-information-gain.md

 }
 </style>

 Information Gain, like [Gini Impurity](/blog/gini-impurity/), is a metric used to train Decision Trees.
-Specifically, it measures the **quality of a split**.
+Specifically, these metrics measure the **quality of a split**.
 For example, say we have the following data:

 ![The Dataset](./media-link/gini-impurity-post/dataset.svg)